Backyard Fruit Pollination.

 Works when natural pollination is limited

-Targets blossoms directly for improved fruit setm overlap
+Targets blossoms directly for improved fruit set.

 The same pollen used by commercial fruit growers.